johnDoCodigo/DuckHunt/readme.md

 # Description
 Duck Hunt is a simple shooting game where the player tries to shoot down flying ducks as they move across the screen.
 The game features a score system where points are earned for hitting ducks, and points are deducted for missed shots.
 The player has a limited number of bullets and must reload after each shot.

+We manage to create this project, in the 2nd week of FrontEnd classes.

 # Tools used to develop this project
 In order to develop this project we used: JavaScript, CSS and HTML.